clamaha/markdown-challenge/README.md

 # CLARA MAHAUX
- *"Be you, be proud of you because you can be do what we want to do"*  -François Hollande
+ >*« Be you, be proud of you because you can be do what we want to do. »* – François Hollande

  ![My picture](IMG_2707.jpg)
  ## 00's miss who drinks too much caffeine and wants to be a successful web dev